IGVF-DACC/igvf-metadata-submitter/README.md

 IGVF metadata submitter based on Google Sheet + Google Apps Script.

+## Limitation

+This script is heavily based on Google Apps Script(GAP)'s URL fetch call to communicate with the portal.
+GAP is free but has some limit/quota.
+Check quota [here](https://developers.google.com/apps-script/guides/services/quotas).
+It's limited to `20,000` URL fetch calls a day.
+It's `100,000` for Google Workspace users (it costs $6 per month).

 ## Installation

 You can install it from code or make a copy from a portable version.